Sudeepam97/markdown_notes/python/python.md

 * Boolean values are `True` and `False`.
 * `\` is to escape next character and so `\\` can be used to get a backslash. `eg: print ("\\")`
 * Python uses PEMDAS (Parentheses Exponents Multiplication Division Addition Subtraction) to evaluate expressions.
+* Python doesn't have real private methods, so one underline in the beginning of a method or attribute means you shouldn't access it, because it's not part of the API.
+* The goal of two underlines in the beginning of is to avoid the attribute/method to be overridden by a subclass.
+* Finally `__this__` has a special meaning to python.
+It is a method that python calls and not us.